 Licence manager The licence file contains the performance data and the scope of functions of the inverter.
 When replacing the inverter, power stage set or data communication area, the licence file must also be replaced.
 Licensing - online (recommended): An Internet connection and completed configuration on Solar.web is required.
-Complete the installation work (see chapter Closing the inverter's connection area/housing cover, and commissioning on page 88).
-2 Connect to the website of the inverter.
-3 Enter the serial number and verification code (VCode) of the defective and replace-

-- ment unit.
-The serial number and the VCode can be found on the rating plate of the inverter (see chapter Warning notices on the device on page 49). - [4] Click on the "Start online licensing" button. - 5 Skip the Terms of use and Network settings menu items by clicking on "Next".
+1 Complete the installation work (see chapter Closing the inverter's connection area/housing cover, and commissioning on page 89).
+Connect to the website of the inverter.
+Enter the serial number and verification code (VCode) of the defective and replacement unit.
+The serial number and the VCode can be found on the rating plate of the inverter (see chapter Warning notices on the device on page 47).
+4 Click on the "Start online licensing" button.
+5 Skip the Terms of use and Network settings menu items by clicking on "Next".
 The licence activation starts.

-Licensing - offline:

-There must be no Internet connection for this.
+Licensing - offline: There must be no Internet connection for this.
 When licensing offline with an established internet connection, the licence file is automatically uploaded to the inverter.
 Therefore, when uploading the licence file, the following error occurs: "The licence has already been installed and the wizard can be closed".

-- Complete the installation work (see chapter Closing the inverter's connection area/housing cover, and commissioning on page 88). - 2 Connect to the website of the inverter. - 3 Enter the serial number and verification code (VCode) of the defective and replacement unit.
-The serial number and the VCode can be found on the rating plate of the inverter (see chapter Warning notices on the device on page 49). - [4] Click on the "Start offline licensing" button. - 5 Download the service file onto the end device by clicking on the "Download service file" button. - 6 Open the website licensemanager.solarweb.com and log in with your user name and password. - 7 Drag or upload the service file into the "Drop service file here or click to upload" field. - B Download the newly generated licence file onto the end device using the "Download license file" button. - Go to the inverter website and drag the licence file into the "Drag&Drop licence file 9 here" field, or select it via "Select license file".
+Complete the installation work (see chapter Closing the inverter's connection area/housing cover, and commissioning on page 89).
+2 Connect to the website of the inverter.
+3 Enter the serial number and verification code (VCode) of the defective and replace- ment unit.
+The serial number and the VCode can be found on the rating plate of the inverter (see chapter Warning notices on the device on page 47 ).
+4 Click on the "Start offline licensing" button.
+5 Download the service file onto the end device by clicking on the "Download service file" button.
+6 Open the website licensemanager.solarweb.com and log in with your user name and password.
+7 Drag or upload the service file into the "Drop service file here or click to upload" field.
+8 Download the newly generated licence file onto the end device using the "Downlo license file" button.
+Go to the inverter website and drag the licence file into the "Drag&Drop licence file here" field, or select it via "Select license file".
 The licence activation starts.
+Support Activate support user 1 Click the "Activate support user" button.
+The support user is activated.